theRAPTLab/gsgo/docs/00-dev-log.md

 Hooked up SourceToSMC.
 Now need to make it actually do something.

+## NOV 03 TUE - Make the SOURCE/GUI tab one pane

+* [x] make source/wizard overlap each other
 * [ ] show rendering area
 * [ ] make one instance